The Causal Effect of the Two-For-One Strategy in the National Basketball Association: Methodology

 By conditioning on $X=x$, CATE captures the expected treatment effect for individuals with characteristics $X=x$.
 Assuming conditional exchangeability and consistency, we can estimate CATE from observational or experimental data by modeling the outcome response surface.

-Classical approaches to heterogeneous treatment effect (HTE) estimation often rely on subgroup analysis, where subgroups are defined by observed covariates.
-However, traditional regression-based methods may be limited by the need to pre-specify interactions or assume homogeneity within subgroups.
-Recent advances have thus focused on machine learning techniques, which allow for more flexible, data-driven discovery of treatment effect heterogeneity.
-For instance, \citet{athey2016recursive} introduced causal trees for identifying subpopulations with distinct treatment effects, while \citet{wager2018estimation} extended this to causal forests, a method based on random forests that provides both individual-level treatment effect estimates and uncertainty quantification.
+Classical approaches to heterogeneous treatment effect (HTE) estimation typically rely on subgroup analysis defined by observed covariates.
+Regression-based methods require pre-specifying interactions or assume homogeneity within subgroups, which can limit their ability to capture complex patterns.
+Recent work therefore focuses on flexible machine learning methods that discover heterogeneity in a data-driven manner.
+For example, \citet{athey2016recursive} introduced causal trees to identify subpopulations with different treatment effects, and \citet{wager2018estimation} extended this framework to causal forests, providing individual-level treatment effect estimates along with measures of uncertainty.
+Propensity score–based approaches \citet{rosenbaum1983central} can also be adapted for HTE analysis, though subclassification may struggle in high dimensions; methods such as BART \citep{hill2011bayesian} and other flexible learners are commonly used to mitigate these issues.
+In our analysis, we estimate HTEs using causal forests.

-Propensity score-based methods are also adapted for HTE analysis, such as subclassification on propensity scores within stratified groups \citep{rosenbaum1983central}.
-However, propensity-based models assume covariate balance is achieved within each stratum, which may not hold in practice for high-dimensional data.
-To address this, flexible machine learning models, including generalized additive models and Bayesian Additive Regression Trees (BART), are commonly used to improve balance across strata and yield robust HTE estimates \citep{hill2011bayesian}.